 Radaris opt-out process

-- Write a removal-request letter, provide your name, any other names or aliases, your current and previous addresses, and a contact e-mail address.
+- If you still see information you don’t want to be visible, you’ll need to write a removal-request letter.
+In it, provide your name, any other names or aliases, your current and previous addresses, and a contact e-mail address.

 - Take a screenshot of the Radaris Web page in question, demarcating the item(s) that concern you to include with the letter.